ppy/osu-wiki/news/2021-12-17-winter-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/136/banners/157.jpg)](https://assets.ppy.sh/contests/136/winners/157.png)

 [**157**](https://osu.ppy.sh/users/9315038) introduces some new years flair to **3321** votes of approval with a yukata-clad Mocha set before a firework-lit cityscape.
-More beautiful use of colour and reflection really brings out the details in this piece, which multiply the longer you look.
+Beautiful use of colour and reflection really brings out the details in this piece, which multiply the longer you look.

 ...is that a pencil dog?